 So, do you think your dog would make a wonderful Therapy Dog?
 The process is not long and arduous, and the rewards are overwhelming!
 Although taking a special class is not required before you and your dog take the Therapy Dogs International test, many owners like the preparation our mini-class offers, and many dogs benefit from being in a familiar setting when they are being evaluated.

 Click here for a list of the individual test items covered in the TDI evaluation.

 The Canine Good Citizen (CGC) test can be administered at the same time as the TDI test; the TDI evaluator just needs a separate fee and paperwork for this test.
 You may choose to test for either one or both certifications, as long as you have pre-registered.
 Information will always appear on the Home Page, under “Upcoming Events.”
 Click here for more information on Canine Good Citizen.
 (Note: we will soon be offering the next level of the Canine Good Citizen designation, which evaluates the dog’s behavior out in the community.)

-To register for a test: Pre-registration with the TDI Evaluator required: write directly to Jean Nohle at email@example.com
+Be sure to PRE-REGISTER for the TDI and CGC tests: Pre-registration must be made with the TDI Evaluator, so write directly to Jean Nohle at email@example.com

 Here’s a newspaper article about one of our TDI graduates, Frodo!